-An electric pressure washer is often seen as the favorite for chores around the house, but gas-powered models can be just as easy to use.
-They are more effective on tough stains, for pressure washing large areas, and for heavy-duty tasks like removing exterior paint.
+Gas pressure washer models can be much more effective than their electric counterparts on tough stains, cleaning large areas, and for heavy-duty tasks like removing exterior paint.
 Understanding where and when each pressure washer works best is key to choosing the right unit.

-- BEST OVERALL: Simpson Cleaning MSH3125 MegaShot Gas Pressure Washer
+- RUNNER-UP: Simpson MSH3125 MegaShot Gas Pressure Washer

-- BEST FOR CARS: Champion 2800-PSI Low Profile Gas Pressure Washer
+- BEST FOR CARS: Champion Power Equipment 3100-PSI Gas Pressure Washer

 - BEST COMPACT: Generac 8874 2900 PSI 2.4 GPM Pressure Washer

-- HONORABLE MENTION: Westinghouse Outdoor Power Equipment WPX2700 Gas
+- ALSO CONSIDER: Westinghouse Outdoor Power Equipment WPX2700

 What to Consider When Choosing the Best Gas Pressure Washer

 While most gas power washers deliver higher performance than their electric counterparts, many are still aimed squarely at general-purpose home and yard use.
 At the other end of the scale are heavy-duty professional machines.
-Understanding the following features will help you select the best gas pressure washer for the tasks you undertake on a regular basis.
+Understanding the following features will help you select the best gas-powered pressure washer for home use options and tasks you undertake on a regular basis.

 It’s important to use a pressure washer for the right type of cleaning jobs.
 Though many gas pressure washers have considerable flexibility, they sometimes have too much power.
 In general, gas pressure washers are tools for outside tasks.